 Call Amy (614) 286-8265

-My husband and I made a big move a couple of years ago.
+My husband and I made a big move several years ago.
 We went from typical suburban cul-de-sac living with lots of neighbors, to a more rural setting with wide open space, more land, and only a couple of neighbors that we didn’t see very often.

 This got me thinking about sales habits.
 You know what they say about habits: “You are what you continually do.”
 It makes sense that your habits – all those small daily thoughts and actions – have a big stake in your professional path and continued achievement in your role.